Bile Flow: Top 15 Herbs to Support Liver & Gallbladder

 Celery is another hydrating and fiber-rich vegetable.
 It is rich in antioxidants and micronutrients, such as magnesium, calcium, potassium, phosphorus, folate, folate, vitamin A, and vitamin K.

-Celery may help to decrease inflammation in your body and help with a number of health issues, including energy levels, acid reflux, ulcers, and digestions.
+Celery may help to decrease inflammation in your body and help with a number of health issues, including energy levels, acid reflux, ulcers, and digestion.
 It may help detoxification and cleansing.
 Celery may help to improve your liver enzyme functions and better your overall liver health (13, 14).

 Add celery to your salads and green juices.
 Snack on celery sticks and dip them into guacamole, salsa, or hummus.
 Try celery juice for its wonderful benefits.
 To learn more about the benefits of celery and celery juice, and how to make celery juice, I recommend this article.